Flexget/Flexget/README.rst

 Check that you have Python 2.7 available with command ``python -V``.

-In some environments newer (or older, if your distro is on python 3,) python might be available under another name like 'python26' or 'python2.7' in which case you need to use that one instead of plain 'python'.
+In some environments newer (or older, if your distro is on python 3,) python might be available under another name like 'python2.7' in which case you need to use that one instead of plain 'python'.

 To start using FlexGet from this directory: